jimmyshen/hashtable/README.md

 ---------

 Rehashing is not an automatic operation and must be triggered manually by calling the `rehash(HashTable*, float)` function.
 This method accepts a single parameter that defines a load threshold.
-By default, this is 4.0, meaning that `n_items / n_buckets` must be greater than or equal to this value in order to rehash.
+This means that `n_items / n_buckets` must be greater than or equal to this value in order to rehash.
 To force a rehash, simply pass `0` to this method.